leonar15/wecrowd/README.md

 Welcome to WeCrowd!

-The purpose of this project is to implement whitelabeling with different brands by changing the configuration file.
+This project demostrates how to build a simple crowdfunding marketplace using the WePay API to process payments.